EyeOpener

 • June 17 will be the official opening of the Disk Golf Course.
 We hope to have Jason Philpot come to speak to us about the program.

-• July 4 will start the summer program of evening socials.
+• July 4 at 6 pm will start the summer program of evening socials at Larry and Patrice’s.
 July 18 at Harry’s the new District Governor Brent Collingwood will attend.
 There will also be socials August 1, 15, 29.
+We are asked to bring salads and desserts, pay $5 for the host to provide the main menu item.
 Venues to be announced.

 We closed by singing the Four-Way Test